Ablation Of Tumors

 Chest and Lung Tumors

-Primary tumors: such as early-stage non-small cell lung carcinoma (NSCLC).
+Primary tumors: early-stage non-small cell lung carcinoma (NSCLC).

 Lung metastases: from other cancerous sources in the body.

-Chest indications: intended for patients who are not suitable for lung surgery due to poor pulmonary function, underlying diseases, or other medical reasons preventing chest opening.
+Chest indications: intended for patients who are not suitable for lung surgery due to poor pulmonary function, underlying diseases, or other medical reasons preventing surgical operation.

 Bone Tumors

-Bone metastases: causing uncontrollable pain and impairment of quality of life.
+Bone metastases: causing uncontrollable pain and reduced quality of life.

 Primary bone tumors: such as osteoid osteoma.